rrosenberger27/web102_prework/README.md

 Describe any challenges encountered while building the app.

 I would say that in building this app things went pretty smoothly.
-I did come across small bugs at times with making sure I wrote the correct innerHTML and other small errors in the code I wrote, but was able to clear these up with
+I did come across small bugs at times with making sure I wrote the correct innerHTML and other small errors in the code I wrote, but was able to clear these up with fairly quickly.

 ## License